Check out our latest Artists for the Earth™ blog post.

 As Earth Day reaches its milestone 50th Anniversary in April 2020, nature and the environment are faced with enormous challenges from loss of biodiversity, pollution, degradation of our ecosystems, and climate change.
 Art must join with science to personalize climate change and disseminate it to a wider audience.

 - Promote artistic work/exhibits/performances/installations and programming around environmental themes

 - Enlist educators to integrate arts into their curricula and programming through tools and lesson plans

-- Creating and communicating resources for education, community and civic participation around Earth Day and the environmental movement; and
+- Create and communicate resources for community and civic participation

-- Promoting sustainability measures and best environmental practices in the arts.
+- Promote measures for sustainability and best environmental practices in the arts

 Join the movement